michaelolof/errx/README.md

 In `errx` every information about the error - stamp, kind, data, message are structured as part of the error string.
 This means your error string tells the full story about your errors.
 Consequently this also means you can build* back your error object from the strings by calling`ParseStampedError`
 <br/>
 <br/>
 It might be tempting define error kinds every time you create or wrap an error, but in practice that's usually a bad idea.
-A general rule to decide when you need an error kind is if you need it for a decision at some later point in your application.
+A general rule to decide when you need an error kind is if you need it for decisioning at some later point in your application.
 <br/>
 Essentially if you're not going to check on it using `IsKind` or `IsDataKind` or retrieve data from it using `FindData` just stick to basic error creation or wrapping and don't define kinds for them.